paulosuzart/paulosuzart.github.io/_posts/2025-01-12-ocaml-code-test-publish-use.md

 ## A bit of code here and there

 The whole code is relatively small, but walking through it entirely here is not worth it.
-I want to save you some energy by getting to the end of the article and seeing how I had to deal with publishing a package to `spam`.
+I want to save you some energy by getting to the end of the article and seeing how I had to deal with publishing a package to `opam`.
 You might be able to help me with a limitation there.

 ## GitHub API Model